GIScience/openpoiservice/README.md

 | Europe        | 64 GB         |
 | Planet        | 128 GB        |

-**Note:** Oenpoiservice will import any osm pbf file located in the osm folder.
+**Note:** Openpoiservice will import any osm pbf file located in the osm folder.
 This way you can split the planet file into smaller regions (e.g. download from Geofabrik, scraper script to be found in the osm folder) and still use a smaller machine to import the data.
 As long as the pbf files don't exceed 5 GB of disk space, 16 GB of memory will suffice.